 B. Spaceflight and Ground-Based Evidence

-Each risk report contains a narrative discussion of the risk and its supporting evidence.
+Each risk Evidence Report contains a narrative discussion of the risk and its supporting evidence.
+All cited

-space analog research and non-space analog biomedical or clinical research).
-When providing
+space analog research and non-space analog biomedical or clinical research) research.
+When providing evidence

 C. Categories of Evidence

-To help characterize the kind of evidence provided in the reports, authors were encouraged to
+To help characterize the type of evidence provided in the reports, authors are encouraged to label evidence

-derived from those data.
-They were not required to use the categorization system hierarchically.
+interpretations derived from those data.
+They are not required to use the categorization system hierarchically.

 |Broad "Experimental" Design Type

 ||Silagy & Haines Levels of Evidence* (for comparison only)

 ||NASA Categories of Evidence